 I am continuing to work through Kingdon and Witte’s book on marriage in Geneva.
-Here are all the posts I have done so far.

 A new concept to me in this book was that of impediments to marriage.
 It means exactly what it sounds like: reasons that prevent someone from getting married or can be used to annul an engagement or marriage.
 Chapters 6-9 cover various impediments to marriage.
 Here they are in my own words:

 1. Children who have not reached puberty could not marry.

 2. The insane or mentally impaired could not marry.